 - annual contract ‘check-ups’ meeting - to give residents clarity about their financial position

-- annual evacuation exercises
+- emergency plans, annual evacuation exercises and key safety information

 The Government will continue to consult all stakeholders as the regulations are developed, including about when each reform should start.

 Guidelines have been provided by the NSW Fair Trading Commissioner under powers established by the legislation.